MY ESWRA LOGIN

 The ESWRA Executive Administratorand Vice-Chair can provide previous review forms used in the ECSWR.

-On completion of reviewing, it is important the Co-Chairs of the Conference Committee (local Chair and ESWRA ViceChair) review the final lists of accepted and rejected papers to take into account the whole picture of the abstract selection.
-They should consider issues such as social work research relevance, inclusivity and representation from countries that are under-represented in ESWRA (the ESWRA Vice-Chair will have details of these).
+On completion of reviewing, it is important the Co-Chairs of the Conference Committee (local Chair and ESWRA Vice-Chair) review the final lists of accepted and rejected papers to take into account the whole picture of the abstract selection.
+They should consider issues such as social work research relevance, inclusivity and representation of countries that are under-represented in ESWRA (the ESWRA Vice-Chair will have details of these).

 13.2 Helpful hints

-In case that a paper shows sufficient quality and promise but is not accommodated within the program, the local organisational committee may wish to consider offering a poster presentation instead.
+13.2.2 In case that a paper shows sufficient quality and promise but is not accommodated within the program, the local organising committee may wish to consider offering a poster presentation instead.

-Where the local organisational committee wishes to purchase an abstract review online system, it is strongly recommended by former conference hosts that they opt for the professional version of EasyChair or similar system.
-The free or cheaper versions of EasyChair have proven to be difficult to use.
-However, this may involve cost implications; therefore, the local organisational committee needs to consider their option and include it in the conference budget.
+13.2.3 Where the local organising committee wishes to purchase an abstract review online system, former conference hosts have recommended the professional version of EasyChair or Oxford Abstracts.
+The local organising committee needs to consider their options and include it in the conference budget.

 14 Book of Abstracts and Special Issue for the European Social Work Research journal